 - Baby not waking up on their own or you are unable to wake your baby up for feeds

 - Baby alert but breathing too fast to feed

-- Becomes pale, mottled and feels abnormally cold to touch
+- Is pale, mottled and feels abnormally cold to touch

 - Is under 3 months of age with a temperature of 38°C / 100.4°F or above (unless fever in the 48 hours following vaccinations and no other red or amber features)

 You need urgent help.